4. The practical application of oneness, 4:1-6:9

 Text - 4:1

-en + dat. "for [the Lord]" - in [the Lord].
-Probably expressing space/sphere, "in union with / in relationship with", but possibly a dative of interest, as NIV.
+en + dat. "for [the Lord]" - in [the lord].
+Probably expressing space, "in union with / in relationship with", but possibly a dative of interest, as NIV.
 "Lord" is most likely Jesus.
 Note 3:1, "prisoner of Christ Jesus."

 peripathsai (peripatew) aor. inf. "to live a life[ worthy of]" - to walk [worthily of].
-The infinitive introduces a dependent statement of indirect speech, exhorting, "I urge that you live ..."
+The infinitive introduces a dependent statement of indirect speech, exhorting, expressing what Paul urges, "I urge that you live ..."
 "Walk" in the sense of conduct one's life.
-The typical Pauline imperative -indicative balance is maintained in this sentence.
-The believer is set apart in Christ and is therefore, as Christ is, but is still encouraged to conduct their life in accord with their standing in Christ.
+A typical Pauline imperative where indicative balance is maintained - the believer is set apart in Christ and is therefore, as Christ is, but is still encouraged to conduct their life in accord with their standing in Christ.

 thV klhsewV (iV ewV) gen. "the calling" - Genitive after the adverb of manner axiwV, "worthily".

 meta + gen. "[be completely humble]" - with [all humility].
-Here adverbial, modal, expressing the manner of a believer's walk; "with all humility and gentleness, with patience", ESV.
+Here the preposition is adverbial, modal, expressing the manner of a believer's walk; "with all humility and gentleness, with patience", ESV.

-anecomenoi (anecomai) pres. part. "bearing [with one another]" - forbearing.
-This participle, along with spoudazonteV "being eager", v3, and the infinitive peripathsai, "to walk worthily", v1, introduces another dependent statement of indirect speech expressing what Paul urges the Ephesians to do, namely, "bear with one another in love and be eager to maintain the unity of the Spirit."
-Numerous other classifications have been suggested, cf. Larkin.
-Paul encourages his readers to bear with the faults / sins of their brothers and sister, "forbear"; "patiently put up with each other", CEV.
+anecomenoi (anecomai) pres. part. "bearing with" - forbearing [one another].
+This participle, along with spoudazonteV "being eager", v3, may be adverbial, instrumental, expressing means; "I urge you to walk ....... by forbearing one another."
+Larkin suggests that it is a periphrastic participle missing the imperative verb to-be.
+It may well just be attendant on the infinitive "to walk", in which case it serves as an imperative; "I urge you .......... to bear / that you bear with one another in love and be eager to maintain the unity of the Spirit."
+Paul encourages his readers to bear with the faults / sins of their brothers and sisters, "forbear"; "patiently put up with each other", CEV.

-en + dat. "in [love]" - Possibly describing the type of "bearing", a loving bearing, ie., adverbial, modal = manner, but also possibly identifying the ground of "bearing", namely, the divine character of love which is ours in Christ.
+en + dat. "in" - in [love].
+Possibly describing the type of "bearing", a loving bearing, ie., adverbial, modal = manner, but also possibly identifying the ground of "bearing", namely, the divine character of love which is ours in Christ.
 "Lovingly bear with one another", Barclay.

-spoudazonteV (spoudazw) pres. part. "make every effort" - being eager or zealous, giving diligence to, making every effort.
-The participle introduces a dependent statement, as above.
+spoudazonteV (spoudazw) pres. part. "make every effort" - being eager, zealous, giving diligence to, making every effort.
+The participle as for "forbearing" above, is probably attendant on "to walk"; "I urge you to / that you walk ...... to be / that you be zealous ..."
 "Yours is the initiative!
 Do it now!"
 Barth.

-en "through [the bond of peace]" - in [the bond of peace].
+en "through" - in [the bond of peace].
 The NIV takes the preposition as instrumental, expressing means, "through"; peace is the means by which the unity is maintained.
-O'Brien suggests that it is locative; peace is the bond in which (rather than by which) their unity is maintained, ie., expressing space/sphere, so also Hoehner.
+O'Brien suggests that it is locative; peace is the bond in which (rather than by which) their unity is maintained, ie., expressing space, so also Hoehner.
 Believers should maintain the unity of the Spirit in that state of peace which exists in the godhead and between the godhead and redeemed humanity.
 "In the uniting bond of peace, the unity given by the Spirit", Weymouth.

 b) The basis for unity, v4-6.
-The unity / oneness that should exist in the fellowship of believers is now supported by seven descriptives which show the close alignment that believers possess in Christ, v4-6.
+The unity / oneness that should exist in the fellowship of believers is now supported by seven descriptives which show the close alignment that believers possess through their relationship with Christ, v4-6.
 The descriptives serve to establish the basis for unity.
 Unity is intrinsic for the brotherhood, for we are all members of the same body, having the same Lord, faith, baptism and God.

 Note: there is no linking verb or conjunction as we move from exhortations, v1-3, to statements of fact, v4-6; Paul builds on a trinitarian formula; Alignment, rather than unity, is highlighted by the use of "one", ei|V, mia, e}n.
 Although usually translated "one", it is far better to take the adjective to mean "same"; we are one together as believers because we are all part of the same body, united by the same Spirit etc.....

-"There is" - The verb is assumed and we may rightly also assume gar, "for", expressing cause/reason; "for we share the same body and the same Spirit."
+"There is" - The verb is assumed and we may rightly also assume gar, "for", introducing a causal clause explaining why we are one people in Christ; "for we share the same body and the same Spirit."

-eJn adj. "one" - The word "one" has been a bit of a problem in this passage.
-If we understand "one" to mean "same", we can see how these words of Paul back up his exhortation.
+eJn adj. "one" - one = same [body and one = same spirit].
+Nominative subject of an assumed verb to-be.
+As already indicated, if we understand "one" to mean "same", we can see how these words of Paul back up his exhortation.
 We all serve the same Lord.
 We are all saved on the basis of the same faith.
 We are all filled by the same Spirit.
 We all worship the same God and Father.

 kaqwV "just as" - as, like, just as [also].
 Comparative, as NIV, rather than adverbial, "even as", ASV.

-en + dat. "to" - in.
+en + dat. "to" - in [one = same hope].
 Possibly instrumental, "by one hope", but better local, sphere, "in the same hope of your calling."

 thV klhsewV (iV ewV) "when [you] were called" - of the calling [of you].
 The genitive could be temporal, as NIV, but is most likely ablative expressing source - hope springs from / out of our calling.
 Hoehner classifies it as verbal, subjective, "hope produced by your call."